-- 1/2 cup semisweet chocolate chunks (3 oz, 85g), plus extra to press into top of the dough before baking
+- ½ cup chocolate chunks, plus extra to press into top of the dough before baking

-- Place the butter and mint in a small saucepan over medium heat.
+- Make the dough: Place the butter and mint in a small saucepan over medium heat.
 Melt the butter, swirling occasionally.
-After about 2-3 minutes, when you can smell the mint, remove from heat and let the butter continue to steep for 30 minutes.
+After about 2 to 3 minutes, when you can smell the mint, remove from heat and let the butter continue to steep for 30 minutes.

-- Strain the butter through a fine mesh sieve into the bowl of a stand mixer (or a large mixing bowl), pressing the leaves to extract all of the butter from the leaves.
+- Strain the butter through a fine mesh sieve into a medium bowl, pressing the leaves to extract all of the butter from the leaves.
 Allow butter to cool to a semi-soft texture (it will help the creaming process if the butter isn’t too hard or still liquid).

-- Add sugars to the butter.
-Beat until light and creamy, 3-5 minutes.
+- Add the sugars to the butter and beat with a hand mixer until everything is light and creamy, about 3 to 5 minutes.
 Add the egg and vanilla extract and beat for an additional minute.

-- In a separate medium mixing bowl, sift together the flour, cocoa powder (I like this sifter), then whisk in baking soda and salt.
+- In a small bowl, sift the flour and cocoa powder together to remove any lumps, then whisk in the baking soda and salt.

-- Slowly add the dry ingredients to the mixer while running, stopping to scrape the bowl as necessary.
-Add the chocolate chunks and mix just until combined.
+- Add the dry ingredients to the butter mixture and beat a low speed until just combined, stopping to scrape the bowl as necessary.
+Fold in the chocolate chunks.

 - Remove the cookie dough from the bowl, wrap in plastic wrap, and press flat into a disk.
 Chill for at least 1 hour (or up to 3 days)

-- Bake for 11-12 minutes for cookies, rotating the pans half-way through.
+- Bake for 11 to 12 minutes for cookies, rotating the pans half-way through.

-- Let cool on the baking sheet for 2 minutes, and then move to a cooling rack to cool completely.
+- Let cool on the baking sheet for 2 minutes, and then use a large spatula to move to a cooling rack and cool completely.

-- Line a 13- x 9-inch baking pan with parchment paper, leaving an overhang to assist lifting.
+- Line a 9- x 13-inch baking pan with parchment paper, leaving an overhang to assist lifting.

 - Press the dough into the prepared baking pan as evenly as possible (use plastic wrap on the dough and a small pie roller if possible).
 Press some extra chocolate chunks in the top of the dough.

-- Bake bars for 25-30 minutes.
+- Bake bars for 25 to 30 minutes.
 Allow to cool in the pan for 15 minutes, then use the parchment paper overhang to lift bars onto a cooling rack to cool completely.